What is a Metabolic Detox?

 - Increase hydration

-- Nutritional support: promote an alkaline state with foods such as vegetables, fruits, and herbs
+- Promote an alkaline state through Nutritional support with foods such as vegetables, fruits, and herbs

 - Stabilize blood sugar by including high quality protein, fiber, and fat at each meal